xXleowXx/gitlab-charts/doc/architecture/resource-usage.md

   - memory: > `20M` (greater than stress task)

-Check the [troubleshooting documentation](../troubleshooting/index.md#git-over-ssh-the-remote-end-hung-up-unexpectedly) for details on what might happen if `gitlab-shell.limits.memory` is set too low.
+Check the [troubleshooting documentation](../troubleshooting/index.md#git-over-ssh-the-remote-end-hung-up-unexpectedly) for details on what might happen if `gitlab.gitlab-shell.resources.limits.memory` is set too low.

 ### Webservice